Soccer Mommy

-Sophia Regina Allison (born May 27, 1997), better known by her stage name Soccer Mommy, is an American singer-songwriter from Nashville, Tennessee.
+Sophia Regina Allison (born May 27, 1997), better known by her stage name Soccer Mommy, is a Swiss-born American indie rock singer-songwriter from Nashville, Tennessee.
 She has four studio albums to her name; her latest album, Evergreen, was released on October 25, 2024.

+Allison performs a style that combines elements of 1990s alternative rock with the mainstream pop music of the 2000s, drawing influence from acts such as Avril Lavigne, Taylor Swift, Slowdive and the Cure.
+This particular fusion of styles is referred to by some journalists as "bubblegrunge".
+Additionally, she is known for her confessional lyrical style and personal subject matter.

+Her stage name was derived from her Twitter handle.
+She started her career by posting demos to the online music distributor Bandcamp.
+She is now considered to be among the most prominent indie rock singer-songwriters of the 2020s.
+Throughout her career, she has toured with bands and artists including Stephen Malkmus, Mitski, Kacey Musgraves, Slowdive, Jay Som, Frankie Cosmos, Phoebe Bridgers, Snail Mail, Paramore, Liz Phair, and Vampire Weekend.

 Early life and education

-Born in Zürich, Switzerland, in 1997 to Michelle (an elementary school teacher) and John Allison (a neuroscientist), Sophie Allison grew up in Nashville, Tennessee, where her parents had moved the family when she was a toddler.
+Born in Zürich, Switzerland, on May 27, 1997 to Michelle (an elementary school teacher) and John Allison (a neuroscientist), Sophie Allison grew up in Nashville, Tennessee, where her parents had moved the family when she was a toddler.
 She attended Nashville School of the Arts, a specialty high school where she studied guitar and participated in the school's swing band.
+She quit the school band after her freshman year.

-Having been playing guitar since the age of six, Allison began creating her own music.
+Having played guitar since the age of six, Allison began creating her own music.
 Avril Lavigne's 2004 album Under My Skin was the first album she ever owned.
+She formed her first band in fourth grade, collaborating with a neighbor who played drums.
+The band was called "Chemical X".
+Her neighbor's dad was an audio engineer and helped them record their original material.

 She began posting home-recorded songs to Bandcamp as Soccer Mommy in 2015, during the summer when she was about to leave for college.
 She then attended New York University, where she studied music business and English at the Steinhardt School of Culture, Education, and Human Development.
 While in college, Allison played her first show as Soccer Mommy at the community art space Silent Barn in Bushwick, Brooklyn, and shortly after landed a recording contract with Fat Possum.
 She dropped out of college after two years in 2017 to return to Nashville and pursue her music career.